-The RQ-11B Raven Small Unmanned Aerial Systems (SUAS) from AeroVironment, Inc. (NASDAQ: AVAV).
+The U.S. Army exercised an option for additional procurement of RQ-11B Raven Small Unmanned Aerial Systems (SUAS) from AeroVironment, Inc. (NASDAQ: AVAV).
 The total award value is $45.8 million.
-Each system typically consists of three aircraft, a ground control station, system spares, and related services. and is fully funded.exercised an option for additional procurement of
+Each Raven system typically consists of three aircraft, a ground control station, system spares, and related services. and is fully funded.

-Theprogram of record provides the hand-launched aerial sensor systems for the Army and Marine Corps.
+The SUAS program of record provides the Raven hand-launched aerial sensor systems for the Army and Marine Corps.
 The additional contract will provide for additional supplies supporting Special Operations Command and other U.S. military services.